 We’ve learned over time that top-down conservation fails.
 What works is supporting local people and partnerships through grassroots conservation; building trust and credibility; bringing diverse perspectives together to find common ground; transferring lessons learned about collaboration; and, networking conservation projects in a way that scales up impact over time and space.

-We’ve developed strategic partnerships with the following landowner-based organizations to find ways to cooperate on voluntary, proactive working lands conservation on public and private lands:
+We’ve also developed strategic partnerships with the following landowner-based organizations to find ways to cooperate on voluntary, proactive working lands conservation on public and private lands:

 - Established in 2008, Partnerscapes embodies a grassroots movement of private landowners working with agencies, non-profit organizations, and policymakers to collaborate on conservation projects to sustain our working landscapes for present and future generations.
 PFC represents the voices of 21st-century conservation and the collective effort to support working landscapes through voluntary, incentive-based public and private programs.
 Partnerscapes.org